-Get All your Compliance Requirements in one weekend and 14 CEU’s
+Get All your Compliance Requirements and 14 CEU’s

-Bring your Staff: One Weekend and Your Done, and We promise to make it FUN !
+Fuel your TEAM by LEARNING TOGETHER: and get all your compliance requirements and We promise to make it FUN !

 All Dental Offices, that have staff, are required to do the following:

 - EMERGENCY PROTOCOL-NEW JERSEY Dental Board issued a Ruling mandating all Dental offices to implement this requirement in order to recognize and manage common medical emergencies in the office, training must be done on a yearly basis.
 (13:30-8.26 EMERGENCY PROTOCOL)

 - Know the Regulations and Compliance Requirements for HIPAA